Skip to content

 failTaskOnFailedTests: true

-It calls summarize.js to adjust XUnit reports.
-Azure DevOps report for this pipeline looks like:
+This pipeline calls summarize.js to adjust the XUnit reports.
+The Azure DevOps report for this pipeline looks like this:

 Test Report Summary